Ocelot21/openconfig-yang-tree-view/README.md

 ### 1. Files:

--Click on the "Files" tab.
+- Click on the "Files" tab.
--Choose a folder containing your YANG files.
+- Choose a folder containing your YANG files.
--View the list of correctly parsed files and imports.
+- View the list of correctly parsed files and imports.

 ### 2. TreeView: